 What sort of 'actions' does this mean?

-These are where your racehorse causes damage to a third party or their property.
+These are where your racehorse, broodmare or youngstock causes damage to a third party or their property.
 This can range from kicking a car to permanently incapacitating someone.

 Why, as an owner, do I need this cover?